quasar1357/assembly_annotation/DISCUSSION.md

     - **Synteny Maps/Riparian Plot:** visualize syntenic relationships among >2 species.
 Are there any major structural rearrangements between accessions?
-        - *Overall the structure looks ensuringly similar to reference*
-        - *Just some major translocations (Chr 5) and inversions (Chr 1), which could be due to biological reasons or due to the assembly/annotation*
-        - *Interestingly, contig250, which showed a lot of TEs at its beginning (see step 5), maps to the second half of chromosome 5, which could indicate that the region with the many TEs is around the centromere, which is also usually hard to assemble, which in turn would explain why the contigs stayed seperated.*

         ![Alt text](images/synteny_map.png)

+        **Observations & Conclusions**:
+        - Overall the structure looks ensuringly similar to reference.
+        - Just some major translocations (Chr 5) and inversions (Chr 1), which could be due to biological reasons or due to the assembly/annotation.
+        - Interestingly, contig250, which showed a lot of TEs at its beginning (see step 5), maps to the second half of chromosome 5, which could indicate that the region with the many TEs is around the centromere, which is also usually hard to assemble, which in turn would explain why the contigs stayed seperated.

     - Species tree:

-        - *Reflects what we see in the synteny map, notably that Ler (dataset 3) is closest to Sha and the TAIR10 reference.*

         ![Alt text](images/species_tree.png)

+        **Conclusions**:
+        - Reflects what we see in the synteny map, notably that Ler (dataset 3) is closest to Sha and the TAIR10 reference.